Time Management Tips and Tricks

 • Gamification (productivity streaks) for motivation

-One Reddit user called it life-changing: “love laugh love todoist. the app has seriously changed my life… the natural language is a game changer when it comes to scheduling tasks quickly.”
+One Reddit user called it life-changing: “love laugh love todoist. the app has seriously changed my life… the natural language is a game changer.”

 What Reddit Actually Says About Schedule Apps